Skip to main content

 Each attribute entry shows:

-• A source tag indicating whether the value originated from a worker, prospect, or applicant record
+• A source tag indicating whether the value originated from an applicant, worker, or prospect record

 When the same attribute appears in multiple data sources, Pool uses the most recently updated value as the current value for filtering and campaign personalization.